roytang/blog/content/post/2023/05/marvel-run-4-thor-etc/index.md

 Volume length: 5 issues

 A Jessica Jones-focused limited series by writer Gail Simone where Jessica encounters alternate variants of hers across the universe.
-Gail kind of had fun with the character here, and the artowkr by Phil Noto is great as usual.
+Gail kind of had fun with the character here, and the artwork by Phil Noto is great as usual.

 #### Dark Web (2023)